Is this the cost of toppling Maharashtra govt: Cong on LPG hike | Politics

 - India

-The Congress on Wednesday attacked the BJP-led government at the Centre over the hike in price of domestic LPG cylinder, asking if this is the cost of toppling the Maharashtra government.
+Attacking the BJP-led government at the Centre over the hike in price of domestic LPG cylinder, the Congress on Wednesday termed it an ''anti-people'' decision and asked if this is the ''cost'' of toppling the Maharashtra government.

+The Opposition party vowed to hit the streets against the ''Modi-made inflation'' and run a people's movement over price rise.

-The price of domestic liquid petroleum gas cylinders on Wednesday was hiked by Rs 50 per cylinder, the third increase in rates since May.
+The rate of domestic liquefied petroleum gas cylinders was on Wednesday hiked by Rs 50, the third increase in rates since May.

 In a tweet in Hindi, Congress general secretary Priyanka Gandhi Vadra said the BJP spoke of welfare of the poor at its national executive meeting while imposing five per cent ''Gabbar Singh Tax (GST)'' on flour, cereals, curd and paneer, and then broke the back of the poor and middle class by increasing the price of domestic cooking gas by Rs 50.